-- h.
-Should the Idaho State University Foundation sell, exchange, or otherwise dispose of any gift (other than checks, cash, or publicly traded stocks or bonds), valued at over \$5,000 within three years after the date of the gift, the Idaho State University Foundation will furnish the Internal Revenue Service and the donor with a completed Form 8282, if required by IRS regulations. - i.
-To avoid conflicts of interest, the unauthorized practice of law, the rendering of investment advice, valuation advice, or the dissemination of income or estate tax advice the Idaho State University Foundation will require that: - i.
+over \$5,000 within three years after the date of the gift, the Idaho State University Foundation will furnish the Internal Revenue Service and the donor with a completed Form 8282, if required by IRS regulations.

+- i.
+To avoid conflicts of interest, the unauthorized practice of law, the rendering of investment advice, valuation advice, or the dissemination of income or estate tax advice the Idaho State University Foundation will require that: - b. - i.
 All donors of noncash gifts must be advised that the Idaho State University Foundation is not acting as a professional investment or legacy advisor.
 Any information concerning gift planning provided by the Idaho State University Foundation shall include language, approved by counsel retained by the Idaho State University Foundation, which clearly indicates that information is for illustrative purposes only. - ii.
-Legal counsel retained by the Idaho State University Foundation shall review and approve all forms utilized by the Foundation or its staff to accept or document any "in kind" gift, any cash gift, any pledge of gift or any gift of purported monetary value to insure that they adequately demonstrate that the donor was advised that the Idaho State University Foundation is not acting as a professional advisor and that the donor was encouraged to seek advice of qualified attorneys or accountants and that the donor had sufficient opportunity to do so. - iii.
-Legal counsel retained by the Foundation shall review and be consulted about all templates, legal documents, contracts, or donor agreements for gifts, pledges, or planned gifts of any kind with a value in excess of \$25,000 which are not documented upon previously reviewed templates, or which involve material changes to a regularly utilized template, or which require affirmative action by the Foundation or impose duties upon the Foundation beyond those commonly associated with management and distribution of the gift or endowment. - iv.
+Legal counsel retained by the Idaho State University Foundation shall, when directed by the Foundation's Chair or Executive Committee, review and approve all forms utilized by the Foundation or its staff to accept or document any "in kind" gift, any cash gift, any pledge of gift or any gift of purported monetary value to insure that they adequately demonstrate that the donor was advised that the Idaho State University Foundation is not acting as a professional advisor and that the donor was encouraged to seek advice of qualified attorneys or accountants and that the donor had sufficient opportunity to do so. - iii.
+Legal counsel retained by the Foundation shall, when directed by the Foundation's Chair or Executive Committee, review and be consulted about all templates, legal documents, contracts, or donor agreements for gifts, pledges, or planned gifts of any kind with a value in excess of \$25,000 which are not documented upon previously reviewed templates, or which involve material changes to a regularly utilized template, or which require affirmative action by the Foundation or impose duties upon the Foundation beyond those commonly associated with management and distribution of the gift or endowment. - iv.
 All gifts of life insurance must comply with applicable state insurance regulations, including insurable interest clauses. - v.
 The Board Chair or his or her designee is authorized to enter into planned gift agreements on behalf of the Idaho State University Foundation and to execute any and all documents necessary or appropriate to consummate such agreements.
-All gifts and gift consideration must meet all applicable local, state, and federal laws and regulations. - j.
+All gifts and gift considerations must meet all applicable local, state, and federal laws and regulations. - j.
 The Idaho State University Foundation will be responsible for implementation and maintenance of a good stewardship plan, subject to review of the Development Committee as needed.

 - k.
 Gifts to the Idaho State University Foundation and accompanying correspondence will be considered confidential information, with the exception that absent a request for confidentiality, the donor's name may be included in the publication of such donor recognition societies as may from time to time be established by Idaho State University or the Board.
-All donor requests for confidentiality will be honored to the extent allowed by law. - Names of donors will not be provided by the Idaho State University Foundation to other organizations, nor will any lists be sold or given to other organizations except those affiliated with the Foundation and University.
+All donor requests for confidentiality will be honored to the extent allowed by law. - I. Names of donors will not be provided by the Idaho State University Foundation to other organizations, nor will any lists be sold or given to other organizations except those affiliated with the Foundation and University.

-Person responsible for the periodic review of policy - Chair of the Development Committee
+Person responsible for the periodic review of policy - Executive Vice President